Meet the TouchWood South West Team!

 Barbara Czoch, Director

-Barbara has been timber framing since she decided she wanted to “do something different” in 2002, and so took herself off to North America for a year to go and play with the Timber Framers Guild.
+Barbara has been timber framing since she decided she wanted to “do something different” in 2002, and so she took herself off to North America for a year to go and play with the Timber Framers Guild.
 That’s where she discovered that Community projects are way more fun than just about anything else, so now she spends as much time as she can working on them.
-She lives in the New Forest with her partner Jerry, 2 cats, 4 hens, a garden, and soon: a dog!
+She lives in the New Forest with her partner Jerry, 2 cats, 4 hens, a garden, and soon; a dog!

 Barbara is also a trained Forest School teacher and occasionally shows boat building students – and anyone else that can handle it! – how to saw planks of timber from a log using a pit saw.
-Apart from being a director of TouchWood South West, she is also a board member of the Carpenter’s Fellowship.

 John Willis, Director